 Quick Tip: When listing your business in modern directories, use natural language in your descriptions.
 Instead of keyword stuffing, write how customers actually describe their problems and needs.

-The benefits extend beyond simple convenience:
+The benefits go beyond convenience:

 Instant Updates – Holiday hours, temporary closures, or special events appear across all platforms within minutes.